browserify/browserify/readme.markdown

 When `opts.standalone` is a non-empty string, a standalone module is created with that name and a [umd](https://github.com/forbeslindesay/umd) wrapper.
+You can use namespaces in the standalone global export using a `.` in the string name as a separator.
+For example: `'A.B.C'`

 `opts.insertGlobalVars` will be passed to [insert-module-globals](http://npmjs.org/package/insert-module-globals)